Breaking With Trump's GOP, Koch Brothers Praise Democrats On Immigration

 But in the era of Trump, what it means to be on the 'right' is changing, and the Koch network's tactics are changing to reflect new realities.

-For the first time, the Libre Initiative — the Hispanic outreach arm of the Koch network — is putting money behind efforts to praise Democrats on the federal level, and doing so with control of Congress on the line in the midterm elections.
+For the first time, the LIBRE Initiative — the Hispanic outreach arm of the Koch network — is putting money behind efforts to praise Democrats on the federal level, and doing so with control of Congress on the line in the midterm elections.

 "This stands out.
-People when they talk about the Koch network... they point at areas like tax reform, where we've worked very closely with Republican members," said Wadi Gaitan, a spokesman for the Libre Initiative.
+People when they talk about the Koch network... they point at areas like tax reform, where we've worked very closely with Republican members," said Wadi Gaitan, a spokesman for the LIBRE Initiative.
 "Here on this issue, we have Democrats where we want to make sure that their constituents are aware that they are working on a permanent solution for DREAMers and on border security.
 So it certainly is a unique effort."

 It's a novel approach for a network that has made a name for itself for funding causes on the right — and has only very sparsely praised anyone in the Democratic Party.